 Each stage has some unique characteristics, and you might be surprised to find that even a 5-year-old business could be stuck in the 2nd stage.
 So, let’s take a look at each stage so you can determine where your business currently sits today.

 If you prefer video, here is a video I did on these as well: What Stage of Success is Your Small Business In? | The 6 Stages of a Small Business

 Every small business starts here.
 Even if you bought your business from someone else, it launched at some point.

 It is an exciting time!
-You are making the entrepreneurial leap to be your own boss.
+You are investing a significant amount for working capital and making the entrepreneurial leap to be your own boss.
 You are grabbing the tiger by the tail and carving out a future for you and your family.

 It is scary and exhilarating at the same time!

 Some of you did your homework, some of you just jumped right in, and some of you ended up an accidental business owner.
 But no matter how you did it, you started in the launching stage.

 You have high hopes for big profits but at this stage, it is just a concept.
 Once you take that first official sale, you jump into stage 2… the surviving stage!

 You are now helping customers and trying to survive and make a living.
 You are learning from your mistakes and typically you are living job to job.

 Unfortunately, for many, they are paying the bills of the business, but they still aren’t taking any money for themselves.
 In addition to this, one should not forget to settle fees for Donor Advised Funds to have a smooth-flowing business.
 Everything that comes in, quickly goes back out.